matter-labs/zksync-era/core/tests/loadnext/README.md

 It:

 - doesn't care whether the server is alive or not.
-At worst, it will just consider the test failed.
+In the worst-case scenario, it will simply mark the test as failed.
 - does a unique set of operations for each participating account.
 - sends transactions and priority operations.
 - sends incorrect transactions as well as correct ones and compares the outcome to the expected one.